Updated June 23, 2023

 - It uses a recurrent structure.

-- It consists of stochastic neurons, which consist of one of the two possible states, either 1 or 0.
+- It consists of stochastic neurons, consisting of one of the two possible states, 1 or 0.

 - The neurons in this are either in an adaptive (free state) or clamped (frozen state).